 The bill also includes several insertions that clarify the conditions under which the Department of Health and Human Resources must file for termination of parental rights, such as if a parent fails to successfully complete their final improvement period.
-Furthermore, it maintains existing provisions regarding the types of improvement periods available, the responsibilities of respondents and the department during these periods, and the process for extending or terminating improvement periods.
-Overall, the legislation aims to streamline the process and ensure that children are not left in foster care for extended periods due to repeated improvement periods granted to parents.
+Furthermore, it maintains existing provisions regarding the responsibilities of respondents and the department during improvement periods, while emphasizing the importance of the child's best interests in determining the duration and conditions of these periods.
+Overall, the bill aims to streamline the process and ensure timely resolutions in cases of child abuse and neglect.

 Statutes affected: Introduced Version: 49-4-605, 49-4-610